Fumarole mineral: Volcanoes

 Research on the mineralogy of fumarole minerals has been conducted in Central America, Russia and Europe, with detailed publications on Izalco in El Salvador, Eldfell in Iceland, Vesuvius where research goes back to the early 19th century and Vulcano in Italy, Mount Usu in Japan, [Kudryavy and Tolbachik in Russia, Kilauea and Mount St. Helens in the United States.
 Sulfur deposits containing fumarolic desublimates are found at Guallatiri and Lastarria volcanoes in the Central Volcanic Zone of the Andes.
 Kudryavy volcano in the Kurils is particularly known for the numerous mineralizations its fumaroles have produced and for the presence of rhenium-rich precipitates.
 Among the elements found there are copper-gold-silver alloys.
 Avachinsky has been studied for its fumarole deposits since the 1930s.
 Various sulfate-based minerals have been identified at the Salton Buttes in California.
 Fumarolic minerals have also been reported from the Western Andes in Bolivia.

 The most fumarolic minerals have been found at Tolbachik volcano in Kamchatka, Russia; Tolbachik also has one of the most diverse mineral assemblages in the world, with a number of "endemic" minerals.
 The high temperature and oxidizing regime of exhalations which transport the elements at Tolbachik facilitates mineral deposition.
-A large assemblage of silicates and a number of copper-zinc selenite chlorides and copper-based fumarolic minerals were discovered at Tolbachik volcano, Kamchatka, Russia.
+A large assemblage of silicates and a number of copper-zinc selenite chlorides and copper-based fumarolic minerals were discovered at Tolbachik.
 Many of these include polymeric CuO_{4} units.
 About 240 minerals have been identified at Tolbachik, close to a record, 40 of them only incompletely studied.
 Elemental gold linked to chlorides at Tolbachik has been interpreted as gold transported by chlorine-rich oxidizing environments.
 Specimens of fumarole minerals from Tolbachik and Kudryavy are hosted by the Fersman Mineralogical Museum in Moscow.

-Historical lava flows of Vesuvius volcano contain fumarolic minerals.
+Historical lava flows of Vesuvius volcano contain fumarolic minerals; this volcano has one of the most diverse fumarolic mineral assemblages in Europe, the most important mineral is kaliochalcite.
+They are predominantly sulfates and copper- or ore-containing minerals.
 Various fumarole minerals have been discovered at Vulcano volcano in Italy, where the mineralogy has changed since 1987 and 1990 due to hotter fumarole exhalations, yielding increased sulfate and sulfur salt concentrations.
 Fumarolic minerals have also been encountered in multiple mud volcanoes in Siberia.